JIBSIL/DistriFS/README.md

 More information is available in the server folder's README.md

-# Docker
-Docker support is currently coming soon.
-A Dockerfile will be provided shortly for both the indexer and server.

 # Academic Paper
-This work is part of academic research titled "DistriFS: A Platform and User Agnostic Approach to File Distribution".
-It is posted on arXiv and will also be added to PAPER.md
+This work is part of academic research titled "DistriFS: A Platform and User Agnostic Approach to Dataset Distribution".
+It is posted on [arXiv]([url](https://arxiv.org/abs/2402.13387)) is published in the [Journal of Open Source Software]([url](https://joss.theoj.org/papers/10.21105/joss.06625))

-# Benchmarks
-Coming soon!

 # Contributing
 Pull requests are always open, for both bugfixes and new features!
 Feedback and bug reports are also open via GitHub Issues - please remember to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) in Issues.
 For support, please contact me through the contacts in [my bio](https://github.com/JIBSIL).